-Connecting Children to Nature initiative helps city leaders and their partners ensure that all children have the opportunity to play, learn and grow in nature, from city parks to the great outdoors.
+The Cities Connecting Children to Nature (CCCN) initiative helps city leaders and their partners ensure that all children have the opportunity to play, learn and grow in nature, from urban parks and community gardens to the great outdoors.

 City leaders have extensive tools at their disposal to connect young people with nature and create the next generation of environmental stewards.
-Importantly, cities can play a role in closing the "nature gap," particularly among low-income children and children of color.
+Cities can play a role in closing the "nature gap," particularly among low-income children and children of color.

-The initial three-year initiative drives toward three key outcomes:
+These strategies and the initial three-year CCCN initiative drive toward three key outcomes:

 - Improving the health of people living in low-income communities by increasing access to nature-based activities and green space.